shashankofficial180804-creator/TASK-15-End-to-End-Machine-Learning-Pipeline/README.md

 End-to-End Machine Learning Pipeline using Breast Cancer dataset.
 Includes preprocessing with ColumnTransformer, model training via Logistic Regression, evaluation metrics, and saved pipeline for deployment.
 Demonstrates production-ready ML workflow.

+## Objective
+The objective of this task is to build a complete end-to-end machine learning pipeline using industry-standard practices.
+The pipeline includes data preprocessing, model training, evaluation, and saving the trained model for deployment.

 ## 📌 Overview
 This repository contains the implementation of **Task 15: End-to-End Machine Learning Pipeline** as part of the AI & ML Internship program.
 The objective of this task is to design, train, evaluate, and save a complete machine learning pipeline using best industry practices.